SergheiMihailov/adapt_med_seg/blogpost.md

 In this work, mainly due to time limitation, we only implement a *top-1 gated* mixture of two experts, one for each modality we consider.
 For the gating metchanism, we make use of the modality information to select an adapter at inference time.
 Concretely, we assume an identity adapter for CT data, and train a LoRA adapter for MRI data.
 During inference, we enable exactly one of these adapters to compute predictions.

 As a result, through this simple trick, we get no theoretical decrease in performance over the CT domain (note that the unchanged pre-trained weights are used), while improving significantly over the MRI domain.
-Please refer to the [next section](#results) for more details about our experimental setup and results.
+Please refer to the [Experimental Setup](#experimental_setup) and [Results](#results) sections for more details.

 ### Context-prior learning